Fenris42/Fenris42.github.io/Game_Modding.md

 ### Description:

-A script for for Minecraft mod [CC: Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked){:target="_blank"} a fork and continuation of the popular mod [ComputerCraft](https://www.curseforge.com/minecraft/mc-mods/computercraft){:target="_blank"}.
+A script for Minecraft mod [CC: Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked){:target="_blank"} a fork and continuation of the popular mod [ComputerCraft](https://www.curseforge.com/minecraft/mc-mods/computercraft){:target="_blank"}.

 CC: Tweaked allows use of [turtles](https://www.computercraft.info/wiki/Turtle){:target="_blank"} which are programmable robots.
 Scripts written in Lua, utilizing the [CC: Tweaked API](https://tweaked.cc/module/turtle.html){:target="_blank"} can perform a wide variety of tedious tasks.
 In this case, mining.

 ### Features:
 - Mines in a 3x3 block pattern
 - Ore blocks on tunnel walls are opportunistically mined
-	- Turtle scans the walls as it mines and anything with ore in its name will be mined as it passes by
+	- Turtle scans the walls as it mines the main tunnel and anything with ore in its name will be mined as it passes by
 - Places a torch every 10 blocks
 - Floor and wall patching when required using cobblestone
 - Flooding detection in case you tunnel into a body of water or lava
 	- Turtle will move back and block the tunnel off to contain flooding using cobblestone
+	- If tunnel is above liquid level, a bridge will be created instead
 - Configurable junk filtering from inventory so you only bring back what you want
 - Return to start position when inventory is full, out of fuel or tunnel flooding detected

 ---
 ## Timberborn
 ---
 ![Timberborn](assets/images/screenshots/timberborn.jpg)